marocraft/elk-docker/README.md

 # elk-docker
-From Zero to an ELK Docker Image exposed on port 5601
+From Zero to an Ubuntu 18.01 based ELK Docker Image exposed on port 5601

-# BUILDING A DOCKER IMAGE
+# BUILD AND RUN
 ```
 docker build -t elastic-stack .
 docker build -t elastic-stack-online -f Dockerfile-online .
 docker run -it -d --name elk -p 5601:5601 elastic-stack-online .
 ```

-Further details mail you need to go from scratch.
+Further details may you need to get the ELK stack getting up and running from scratch.

 ## GOING FOR ELASTICSEARCH: